How do you stay ahead of the competition and win on social media? Start with a social media competitive analysis.

 Click through to the social networks of each of the brands you’ve identified as top competitors.
 As mentioned above, you can usually find these links in the header or footer of their website.
 In your social media competitive analysis template, make note of the following:

-You can find much of this information just by clicking around your competition’s social profiles.
+You can find much of this information about your competitors just by clicking around their social profiles.
 For more streamlined data gathering, check out the analytics tools mentioned below.

 Don’t forget to track all of these things for your own social channels as well.
 This will help you with your analysis in the next step.